 |F||+1 (650) 725-1449|

 Here is my publications list.
 However, I've become lazy, so for recent stuff, you're often more likely to find it on the NLP Group publications page.
 Or things might be more up-to-date at Google Scholar, Semantic Scholar, or Microsoft Academic.

 Introduction to Information Retrieval, with Hinrich Schütze and Prabhakar Raghavan (Cambridge University Press, 2008).
 Manning and Schütze, Foundations of Statistical Natural Language Processing (MIT Press, 1999).
 Complex Predicates and Information Spreading in LFG (1999).
 Ergativity: Argument Structure and Grammatical Relations (1996).

 Some of my talks are available online.

-In 2013, I was one of the program co-chairs for the then new International Conference on Learning Representations (see: ICLR 2013).
+In 2013, I was program co-chair for the first International Conference on Learning Representations (see: ICLR 2013).
 The 2013 edition was a really fun workshop-scale event.
 Since then, ICLR has grown in size exponentially.

 In 2013, I helped organize the first CVSC workshop.
 It was a really lively workshop.
 I also helped organize a second Workshop on Continuous Vector Space Models and their Compositionality at EACL 2014.